Hanaqtah/FinalProject-HTU/README.md

 - Test execution results are displayed in the terminal
 - Failed assertions throw **Chai AssertionErrors**
-- Screenshots can be captured using Appium Inspector or WebdriverIO commands for debugging
+- Screenshots can be captured using **Appium Inspector** or **WebdriverIO commands** for debugging

 ## Notes and Assumptions

-- Tests run on any valid emulator with an Android version compatible with the downloaded HyperMax APK
+- Tests run on valid emulator with an Android version compatible with the downloaded HyperMax APK
 - `driver.pause()` is used for synchronization
 - Product names, quantities, and cart items are validated using **Chai assertions**
 - Tests are dependent on the current state of the app (cart contents, previously added items)